nicopolyptic/treemap/README.md

 See countries.html for a demo: http://nicopolyptic.github.io/projects/countries.html

-To use the code, declare a tree like this:
+To create a treemap, first declare a tree like this:

         var tree = {
           frame: {x:0,y:0, width:100, height:100},